ttransou/RASCAL/README.md

 - filter by node group and edge type
 - focus on a selected node to view a 1-3 hop subgraph
-- keep map settings/layout persisted across sessions Framework-level frontend customizations is concentrated in:
+- keep map settings/layout persisted across sessions Framework-level frontend customizations are concentrated in:
 - `frontend/index.html` for product naming, panel labels, and visible copy
-- `frontend/app.js` for category mapping, external docoument links, and wiki catalog rendering
+- `frontend/app.js` for category mapping, external document links, and wiki catalog rendering
 - `frontend/styles.css` for layout and visual treatment
-- `frontend/FRONTEND-README.md` for the UI-specific extention guide At the moment, this map should be read as a templatzied visualization layer.
-Because no real coropus has been ingested yet, the nodes and edges show are scaffolded example relationships rather than live graph structure from source documents.
+- `frontend/FRONTEND-README.md` for the UI-specific extension guide At the moment, this map should be read as a template-based visualization layer.
+Because no real corpus has been ingested yet, the nodes and edges shown are scaffolded example relationships rather than live graph structures from source documents.

 ## Interaction Model (Important)
-RASCAL is intentionall not a ChatGPT-style persistent chat product.
+RASCAL is intentionally not a ChatGPT-style persistent chat product.
-- There is no transcript-stle cross-session chat memory ("hot caching" to be included")
+- There is no transcript-style cross-session chat memory ("hot caching" to be included)
-- Answers are generated from current retricel over the compile wiki/source artifacts.
+- Answers are generated from current retrieval over the compiled wiki/source artifacts.
-- Durable knowledge changes happen only through explicit write-back flows (for exmaple `POST /wiki` or curator approved draft promotion)
+- Durable knowledge changes happen only through explicit write-back flows (for example, `POST /wiki` or curator-approved draft promotion)
 - Operational query logs may be retained for audit/analystics (`query_log.md` and `query_log.json`), but those logs are not treated as canonical wiki knowledge and are not a substitute for write-back.

  ## UI/UX Note: Curator Access Visibility
  Curator Space is intentionally discoverable but de-emphasized in the main UI.
-The sidebar inclueds an **Internal: Curator Space** link that opens `/feedback-review` in a new tab/window.
-This keeps curation workflows reachable for operators while avoiding prominance in the primary end-user chat flow.
+The sidebar includes an **Internal: Curator Space** link that opens `/feedback-review` in a new tab/window.
+This keeps curation workflows reachable for operators while avoiding prominence in the primary end-user chat flow.

  This pattern also keeps room for future role-based or environment-specific access controls without changing the core user journey.